A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 Observe that $\KC_d^*(D)$ contains enough information to recover all the other complexes $(C(D),\del)$, for any choice of commutative ring $R$ and elements $s, t \in R$.
 Indeed, this can be done by tensoring with $R$ over $\Z[s, t]$, where we view $R$ as a $\Z[s, t]$-module using the action of the elements $s$ and $t$.

 In particular, we have the following two complexes.

 \begin{definition} The \emph{Khovanov complex} $ \KC^*(D)$ (over a commutative ring $R$) is the complex $(C(D),\del)$ where we have chosen $s=t=0$.
 This is equivalent to the Khovanov complex defined in \cite{Gabrovsek}, but with alternative grading conventions as in Remark \ref{rmk:grading convention}.
-(Observe that $\del^e_0$ is the only part of the differential in \eqref{eq:dele} that contributes to the Khovanov complex.) \end{definition}
+(Observe that $\del^e_0$ is the only part of the differential in \eqref{eq:dele} that contributes to the Khovanov complex.)
+The \emph{Khovanov homology} is then $\Kh^*(D)=H^*(\KC(D))$. \end{definition}